Highlights from Harnett County’s 2025 Economic Development Update

 Stephen Barrington, Harnett County’s Economic Development Director, shared the latest initiatives, focus areas, and opportunities in economic development, covering active projects, real estate and product development, business attraction, key state and regional partnerships, and support for existing businesses and industries - the foundation of any full-service economic development organization.

-Barrington reiterated Harnett County’s key differentiators, including its rapidly growing population of more than 147,000; strategic location with access to major transportation networks and just 30 miles from downtown Raleigh; abundant access to clean water through Harnett Regional Water (HRW), the largest treatment facility on the Cape Fear River; Central Carolina Community College’s E. Eugene Moore Manufacturing & Biotech Solutions Center; a regional population of 2.3 million with a labor force of 1.2 million; and a competitive property tax rate of $0.591.
+Barrington spoke to Harnett County’s key differentiators, including its rapidly growing population of more than 147,000, an increase of more than 27% over the last 15 years; I-95 runs through the County and our County Seat is only 30 miles to downtown Raleigh; Harnett Regional Water (HRW) is the largest county-owned public water system in the state; Central Carolina Community College’s E. Eugene Moore Manufacturing & Biotech Solutions Center is the largest training facility in the state and rivals only one other on the East Coast; a regional population of 2.3 million with a labor force of 1.2 million; and the lowest county property tax rate in the Research Triangle Region.

 You can learn more about Harnett County’s Economic Development strategic focus in this July 2025 blog post.